opendatalab/OHR-Bench/README.md

 This repository contains the official code of **OHR-Bench**, a benchmark designed to evaluate the cascading impact of OCR on RAG.

 # News
+- 2025.12.3: 🤗🤗 We have released our latest work [TRivia](https://github.com/opendatalab/TRivia) and [TRivia-3B](https://huggingface.co/opendatalab/TRivia-3B), a self-supervised training framework for table recognition, and an advanced table recognition VLM trained on Qwen2.5-VL-3B.
 - 2025.6.30: Updating the results of MongkeyOCR, Nanonets-OCR-s and Azure Document Intelligence.
 - 2025.6.26: OHR-Bench has been accepted by ICCV 2025!

 # Overview